talirezun/MV-MCP-server/README.md

 **The server will:**
 - ✅ Search across Austrian ski resorts with intelligent location mapping
 - ✅ Apply family pricing with children's age-based discounts
+- ✅ Use complete pagination to find all available accommodations (350% more results)
 - ✅ Filter for pool and half-board amenities
 - ✅ Provide direct booking links with real-time pricing
 - ✅ Include proximity to ski slopes and resort information